Conducting and Teaching Workshop

 Observers will attend all sessions but will not conduct the live ensemble.
 This track is open to all and recommended for all levels of musicians.

 After applying in the section above, pay for all relevant items using the online store linked below.
 Payment must be made in full by May 15.
-If you have any questions, please contact Lauren Gates at firstname.lastname@example.org.
+If you have any questions, please contact Lauren Gates at email@example.com.